oespn/daodrops-telos-sub/README.md

 The DAO Dashboard accepts CSV files of account addresses (from whitelist export eg: ethersan)
 Target Lists can be built upon to create an Airdrop for a new Token issuance.
-Performing an Airdrop will generate an ERC-20 token on the Telos EVM.
+We've included a demo account with sample data linked to amaDAO (50 top contributors in over 100 DAOs) Performing an Airdrop will generate an ERC-20 token on the Telos EVM.
 \

 *Submission for Telos Spark hackathon April 3rd 2022.*
+Note: repos separated (see links) to fix issue with Vercel handling multiple projects.